jina-ai/jina/docs/fundamentals/architecture-overview.md

 serving and scaling features of Jina.

-This architecture is useful to understand how Jina works regardless of it working locally orchestrated by the Flow or in a cloud-native infrastructure as Kubernetes.
-In fact, you can notice how the naming and concepts are inspired by Kubernetes architecture.
+This architecture is useful to understand how Jina works regardless of it working locally orchestrated by the Flow or in a cloud-native infrastructure such as Kubernetes.
+In fact, you can notice how some of the naming and concepts are inspired by the Kubernetes architecture.

 ```{figure} arch-overview.svg